aktos-io/service-runner/README.md

 ```

 # Usage in production (in server)
-If you want to run your services when your system boots, place following command into `/etc/rc.local` (before `exit 0` of course):
+If you want to run your services when your system boots, place following command into `/etc/rc.local` before `exit 0` line:

 ```
-...
-/path/to/foo/run --background
-...
+/bin/bash -c "/path/to/your.service --background"
 ```

 # Debugging your services